Akki356/TechChallengeApp/solution/README.md

 terraform apply
 ```
 Step 10:
 Enter password to set for the postgress user.
+The passwords can be managed using different repository eg: using pass password manager etc.
+The config is stored using secret and exposed as environment varibales in the pod.
+This is done to avoid saving the sensitive information on the filesystem.

 Step 11:
 Wait for terraform to successfully complete